Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 The point I'm trying to make here is that he didn't want them to have the nuclear bomb.

-I won't go too much more into it than that because you guys have seen my diff many different podcasts where I explained how he found out they had the uranium and also this stuff.
+I won't go too much more into it than that because you guys have seen my many different podcasts where I explain how he found out they had the uranium and all sorts of stuff.

 Anyway, so after Israel acquired the nuclear bomb, their next mission was to either destabilize, destroy, or neuter any Arab adversary in the Middle East against them, right?